binarybottle/engram/engram-es/README.md

 # Engram-es Spanish keyboard layout
-Engram-es is a keyboard layout optimized for comfortable and efficient touch typing in English created by [Arno Klein](https://arnoklein.info) ([GitHub repository](https://github.com/binarybottle/engram/tree/main/engram-es/)).
+Engram-es is a keyboard layout optimized for comfortable and efficient touch typing in English created by [Arno Klein](https://arnoklein.info).

-An article is currently under review that describes the Engram approach to optimizing keyboard layouts, including development of the Engram-es layout, and you can use the Engram [open-source software](https://github.com/binarybottle/engram) to create new key layouts optimized for different languages.
+An article is currently under review that describes the Engram approach to optimizing keyboard layouts, including development of the Engram-es layout, and you can use the [open-source software](https://github.com/binarybottle/optimize-layouts) to create new key layouts optimized for different languages.

 The Engram approach is based on language-dependent n-gram frequencies and language-independent typing preferences, using multi-objective optimization informed by crowdsourced typing data.
 Letters are optimally arranged according to ergonomics factors that promote reduction of lateral finger movements and more efficient typing of high-frequency letter pairs.
 The most common punctuation marks and special key for diacritical marks (☆) are logically grouped together in the middle columns and numbers are paired with mathematical and logic symbols (shown as pairs of default and Shift-key-accessed characters).
 See below for a full description.